Asperguide/asper-header/vscode/asperheader/README.md

 - Add a text to morse and morse to text translator.
 - Update the doxygen documentation

+### 1.0.9

+- Add additional debug lines to help track the program evolution when running.

+### 1.0.10

+- Fix the indefinite hang when a file does not exist, it now errors out after 5 seconds/attempt if the file is not found
+- Update the program to check 2 different paths due to possible alterations of how the module packaging could shift.
+- Refactor the lazyFileLoad class to be more robust to different file types and paths.
+- Add the missing translations for the recently added sentences (v1.0.8, v1.0.9, v1.0.10)
+- Add jsonc file loading suppport
+- Add a script to help make sure that the languages all have the same amount of entries (so that the program will not throw a sentence not found due to a missing text entry).

 ---

 ## Following Extension Guidelines